 MEMSlib is an initiative of the Centre for Medieval and Early Modern Studies (MEMS) at the University of Kent.
 This student-led project developed out of our shared desire to support academic peers and colleagues during the Covid-19 pandemic.

-Professor Pascale Aebsicher - Dr Charlie Berry - Dr Amy Blakeway - Professor Barbara Bombi - Dr Paul Dryburgh - Dr Beate Fricke - Dr Robert Gallagher - Dr Dan Gosling - Dr John Wyatt Greenlee - Dr Jon-Mark Grussenmeyer - Dr Ada Hajdu - Dr Rebekah Higgitt - Dr Diane Heath - Dr Suzanna Ivanič - Jordan Knowles - Professor Henrike Lähnemann - Graeme Millen - Celia Mills - Edward Mills - Pietro Mocchi - Dr Marta Musso - Dr Heather Pagan - Dr Ryan Perry - Dr Alison Ray - Emeric Rigault - Dr Edward Roberts - Dr David Rundle - Dr Daniel Starza Smith - Danny Smith - Dr Sheila Sweetinburgh - Anna Turnham - students and staff of the MA in Early Modern English Literature: Text and Transmission (King's College London)
+Professor Pascale Aebsicher - Lubaaba Al-Azami - Dr Charlie Berry - Dr Amy Blakeway - Professor Barbara Bombi - Nat Cutter - Dr Paul Dryburgh - Dr Beate Fricke - Dr Robert Gallagher - Dr Peter Good - Dr Dan Gosling - Dr John Wyatt Greenlee - Dr Jon-Mark Grussenmeyer - Dr Ada Hajdu - Dr Rebekah Higgitt - Dr Diane Heath - Dr Suzanna Ivanič - George Knight - Jordan Knowles - Professor Henrike Lähnemann - Graeme Millen - Celia Mill - Dr Edward Mills - Pietro Mocchi - Dr Marta Musso - Dr Heather Pagan - Dr Ryan Perry - Dr Alison Ray - Emeric Rigault - Dr Edward Roberts - Dr David Rundle - Dr Daniel Starza Smith - Danny Smith - Dr Sheila Sweetinburgh - Anna Turnham - Professor Martine van Elk - Dr Andrew Dunning - Dr Emerson Richards - students and staff of the MA in Early Modern English Literature: Text and Transmission (King's College London)